ShimonschlessingerHW/git-project-shimon/README.md

 Make File: Ditto with files instead of directory

 Initialize Repo: If they don't exist, makes a "git" directory containing an "objects" direcotry with two files "index" and "HEAD."
 If they all already exists, it logs "Git Repository Already Exists"

+--

+GP 2.2

+Hash File: Outputs the SHA1 hash from the relevant file path.